jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG_V2.md

 ### 1.2.2 Set Security Key

-Please refer to this [comment] (https://github.com/mozilla/hubs/discussions/3323#discussioncomment-1857495).
+Please refer to this [comment](https://github.com/mozilla/hubs/discussions/3323#discussioncomment-1857495).

-Generate public and private keys (RSA) using [generator online] (https://travistidwell.com/jsencrypt/demo/).
+Generate public and private keys (RSA) using [generator online](https://travistidwell.com/jsencrypt/demo/).

 Create an empty file `perms.pub.pem` inside your dialog project's certs folder and fill it with your RSA public key.